FUNDING AGREEMENT

 The provincial government has negotiated many community-specific benefits agreements related to all sorts of developments throughout the province – it’s the Northwest’s time for an agreement to move forward.

-Why is funding agreement important for the Northwest?
+Why is a funding agreement important for the Northwest?

 Local governments are responsible for providing services that are crucial for the sustainability and livability of their communities, including: